ugeneunipro/docs/content/workflow-designer/workflow-elements/ngs-mapping-reads/map-reads-with-bowtie2-element.md

 Use as the seed for pseudo-random number generator.

-0

 **seed**

 _numeric_

 **Threads**

-Launch specified number of parallel search threads.
+Launch the specified number of parallel search threads.
 Threads will run on separate processors/cores and synchronize when parsing reads and outputting alignments.
 Searching for alignments is highly parallel, and speedup is close to linear.

-1

 **threads**